 - 1. The term paper should be about 10 double-spaced and single-sided pages. - 2.
-Papers should be generally structured in the following manner: - o Introduction of the economic/econometric problem what are you doing and why do we care? - Brief review of previous literature dealing with your problem (include standard academic references) - o Introduction of your econometric model and data, including specific data source(s) - o Review and interpretation of your estimation results - Concluding remarks - o Reference list - o Econometric results in tabular form - o Figures if any - 3.
+Papers should be generally structured in the following manner: - Introduction of the economic/econometric problem what are you doing and why do we care? - Brief review of previous literature dealing with your problem (include standard academic references) - Introduction of your econometric model and data, including specific data source(s) - Review and interpretation of your estimation results - Concluding remarks - Reference list - Econometric results in tabular form - Figures if any - 3.
 You must provide an electronic form of your data, programs, program output and paper.
-If I do not receive all required files, you will receive a zero score on the term paper. - 4.
-You will be asked to do a presentation for your term paper.
-You will have about 15 minutes for your presentation and about 5 minutes for questions.
-The date for your presentation will be decided later (possibly at the end of the semester, say, December 9 and 11).
+If I do not receive all required files, you will receive a zero score on the term paper.